mg979/vim-xtabline/README.md

 This plugin tries to give you full control on the tabline:

-* buffer filtering on the base of the current CWD
+* buffer filtering on the base of the CWD (also local)
 * three tabline modes: tabs, (filtered) buffers, arglist
 * limit rendered buffers to the N most recently accessed (default 10)
 * optional persistance in sessions